Logiqx/logiqx-dev/DatUtil/readme.txt

 around them when using the @ method.
 If you are specifying them on the command line then yes, they do require quotes.

-One last thing to mention about the -g and -G options is that you can use the -! option to invert your selection (i.e. exclude games).
+One last thing to mention about the -g, -G and -S options is that you can use the -! option to invert your selection (i.e. exclude games).
 This works for individual game/sourcefile names and lists of names when using the @ symbol.

 If you wish to exclude clones from the newly saved dat, you can use the '-r'